WWE News: Current Timetable For John Cena’s WWE Return Revealed

 John Cena and Nikki Bella may have taken their hiatus at the same time from WWE, but that doesn’t mean the engaged couple will be returning to WWE at the same time.
 It’s possible that Nikki may make her return before Cena, but the expectation is that he’ll be back in the ring whenever his schedule is free.
 However, his status with WWE continues to be part-time, and Hollywood commitments are taking more and more time.

 Since their engagement just happened, details about their wedding have been scarce.
 However, Cena’s time being split between Hollywood, WWE, and Nikki Bella will make a wedding hard to plan.
 It’s also important to realize their wedding will be featured heavily on Total Divas, Total Bellas, and on WWE programming as much as possible.
-After the proposal at Wrestlemania, the Cena/Bella wedding will be a tough act to follow.
+After the proposal at WrestleMania, the Cena/Bella wedding will be a tough act to follow.

 The point is that John Cena may not be wrestling or featured on WWE television for awhile, but he will still be seen around WWE quite a bit.
 When he returns to WWE over the summer, there will be many new things for him to do.
 For instance, next week’s “Roster Shakeup” may even send John Cena to Raw.
 There hasn’t been any news or rumors about that, but WWE could use John Cena’s time away for him to switch brands.

 In all likelihood, WWE officials will keep John Cena on SmackDown, which means a rivalry with Shinsuke Nakamura is only a matter of time.
-On paper, the WWE Universe could see Cena vs. Nakamura at this year’s WWE Summerslam PPV.
+On paper, the WWE Universe could see Cena vs. Nakamura at this year’s WWE SummerSlam PPV.
 Their feud would simply be about deciding who the top guy is on SmackDown, but that’s classic WWE storytelling.
 His creative plans are still unclear, but Cena will be back this summer.

 [Featured Image by WWE]